Doing recycling wrong can endanger the whole process. Including the people who work in it.

 Single stream recycling came about to increase recycling rates.
 People became “aspirational recyclers,” putting everything in the bin they think should be recyclable.
 They’re doing recycling wrong because they don’t look at easily available instructions.
 Municipalities struggle to educate the public.

-I’m sure much of the public considers these measures an invasion of privacy.
-They’re doing the best they know.
+I’m sure much of the public considers these measures an invasion of privacy, unfortunately.
+People are doing the best they know.
 And much of the best they know is obsolete advice.
 That might explain why they’re doing recycling wrong.

 Plastic recycling mistakes